danilovl/parameter-bundle/README.md

 ### 1. Installation

-Install `danilovl/parameter-bundle` package by Composer:
+Install the `danilovl/parameter-bundle` package via Composer:

 ```bash
 composer require danilovl/parameter-bundle
 ```

-Add the `ParameterBundle` to your application's bundles if it is does not add automatically:
+Add the `ParameterBundle` to your application's bundles if it is not added automatically:

 ```php
 <?php